dbbrandt/short_answer_granding_capstone_project/capstone_report.md

     * Embedding: size, calculated or pretrained.
 Pretrained was not helpful given the percent vocabulary misses in the Glove dataset.
     * Flattening/Shaping: include or exclude these layers.
 The results suggested that flattening is helpful for large datasets.
     * LSTM Layers: At least two layers are required for complex datasets.
-    * The adam optimizer was used throughout these tests.
+    * The Adam optimizer was used throughout these tests.
 Some others were tried but no obvious improvements were found.
-    * Objective: Literature suggested that linear optimizate outperformed binary.
+    * Objective: Literature suggested that linear optimization outperformed binary.
 This was proven to be the case for the LSTM type of model.
 For XGBoost binary:logistic was superior.
-        * Linear apperas to help converge on an solution much better than softmax.
+        * Linear appears to help converge on a solution much better than softmax.
-        * One possible explaination is that linear activation results in a wider range of probabilities providing more inforamation to the training.
+        * One possible explanation is that linear activation results in a wider range of probabilities providing more information to the training.
 4. Hypertune the models in SageMaker.
     * This validated the test done with local models using a completely different codebase and processing platform.
     * Hypertuning was not able to achieve better results.
-This is not surpising given the difficulty of this problem.
+This is not surprising given the difficulty of this problem.
 5. Compare the LSTM model to XGBoost.
     * Find out if deep learning models outperform a powerful machine learning algorithm.
     * XGBoost does a pretty good job nearly matching in most cases the deep learning model.
     * The deep learning model helps to expose and understand the nature and solution which adds value over more brute force machine learning approach.
-    * The deep learning apporach leaves us with many avenues to better understand and improve on the soltuion in the future.
+    * The deep learning approach leaves us with many avenues to better understand and improve on the solution in the future.

-Finally, the solution to this problem remain elusive but it is a very interesting problem and is very similar in some way to understanding human speach.
+Finally, the solution to this problem remain elusive but it is a very interesting problem and is very similar in some way to understanding human speech.
 If an AI assistant could respond to any question with a useful answer, it would understand the complex and often sloppy way we express ideas.
 This is the same problem with short answer grading.
 Humans answer with all kinds of mistakes and variations that even other human grader are challenged to handle.

 ### Improvement

-Throughtout the testing the goal was to look for improvements on the baseline which itself is not an adequate solution to short answer grading using machine learning.
+Throughout the testing the goal was to look for improvements on the baseline which itself is not an adequate solution to short answer grading using machine learning.
-Before knowing which direction to persue for future testing, it is necessary to fully understand the prior work and get a sense of how deep learning and machine learning solutions perform on short answer grading.
+Before knowing which direction to peruse for future testing, it is necessary to fully understand the prior work and get a sense of how deep learning and machine learning solutions perform on short answer grading.

 After testing a variety of approaches, several areas or possible paths should be explored.

-1) Adust for the variying difficulty of questions.
+1) Adjust for the varying difficulty of questions.
 Balance the correct and incorrect ratios at the question level rather the dataset level where there is sufficient data.
 This suggests that some questions in a given dataset should be discarded and left for manual grading while those with sufficient data to balance difficulty could be modeled for machine learning.

-2) Similarity: Leverage the knowlege of the reference answer.
-This may add value for some questions depending on how consistent the answer are.
-Where the answers can be expressed in may different ways, it might be necessary to provide multiple reference answers and pick the one whith the highest similarity scores compared to a given student answer.
+2) Similarity: Leverage the knowledge of the reference answer.
+This may add value for some questions depending on how consistent the answer is.
+Where the answers can be expressed in many different ways, it might be necessary to provide multiple reference answers and pick the one with the highest similarity scores compared to a given student answer.

 3) Leverage Pretrained Embedding: In order for this to be effective, fixing typos and spelling errors and finding a way to add jargon specific to the test is required so words are not omitted from the embedding vectors.
 Correcting data quality will never be perfect but is a problem that could be solved with algorithms and another machine learning preprocessing model.